 - Cabbage is my favorite in the dutch oven as well.

-- Adding large chunks of carrots is great and they come out perfectly tender cooked together.
+- You can add potatoes and carrots too, they come out perfectly tender when cooked together.

-- Corned beef comes out amazingly tender and perfectly cooked
+- Corned beef comes out amazingly tender on high heat, and perfectly cooked

 - I didn’t add carrots but you could